 Therefore, it goes without saying that it is critical that a child’s car seat is safe and free of defects.
 A defective car seat can be the difference between preventing injury or death to a child.
 A fully functional, safe, and defect-free car seat can significantly reduce the likelihood of a child suffering injury or death during a motor vehicle accident.
 Conversely, an infant car seat with defects can increase the chance of an infant or child needlessly suffering injury or even death during a motor vehicle accident.
-In short, defective infant car seats are real risk on the roadway.
+In short, defective infant car seats are a real risk on the roadway.

-Common defects associated with car seats include faulty latches or buckles, defective adjusters, flammable materials (which can pose unnecessary burn risks to the child), weak materials or frames, which can lead to a car seat failure.
+Common defects associated with car seats include faulty latches or buckles, defective adjusters, flammable materials (which can pose unnecessary burn risks to the child), weak materials, or frames, which can lead to a car seat failure.

-Not surprisingly, common risks, injuries and consequences of defective children’s products include but are not limited to:
+Not surprisingly, common risks, injuries, and consequences of defective children’s products include but are not limited to:

-Some products designed to help you unfortunately do the opposite.
+Some products designed to help you, unfortunately, do the opposite.
 With the advent of technology and science, medical device and pharmaceutical manufacturers have created devices and drugs that help us live longer and healthier.
 Pacemakers, stents, implants (such as hips, shoulders), contraceptive devices, defibrillators are examples of these incredible achievements in modern medicine.
 Unfortunately, some of the manufacturers of these products have cut corners that have ended up hurting the patient rather than helping the patient.

-Just like automotive product liability cases, defective medical devices arise from defectively manufactured medical devices, medical devices that were defectively designed and defectively marketed medical devices.
+Just like automotive product liability cases, defective medical devices arise from defectively manufactured medical devices, medical devices that were defectively designed, and defectively marketed medical devices.

-Product liability: Defectively Manufactured Medical Devices
+Product Liability: Defectively Manufactured Medical Devices

 Defectively manufactured medical devices can arise when an error occurs at the manufacturing facility, the medical device is damaged during shipment or the medical device is improperly maintained or kept at the hospital or doctor’s office.

 Defectively designed medical devices can arise when the medical device has an unreasonably dangerous design that causes an injury to the patient.
 Typically, the device’s unreasonably dangerous nature is proven by showing that the manufacturer knew that there was a feasible, safer alternative design that was available at the time the product was designed and manufactured.
-In addition, a product’s unreasonably dangerous design is also shown by showing that the safer alternative design would not have interfered in the product’s utility.
+In addition, a product’s unreasonably dangerous design is also shown by showing that the safer alternative design would not have interfered with the product’s utility.

 Defectively marketed medical device cases stem from the product manufacturer’s, doctor’s or hospital’s failure to warn, instruct, or advise the patient on how to safely use the medical device.
 Sometimes, product manufacturers or sellers of medical devices do not provide adequate instructions or warnings to the consumers about the safe use of the device.
-If the lack of warning causes injury to the patient, he or she may have a marketing defect claim against the medical device manufacturer, product testing laboratory, sales’ representative, doctor or hospital.
+If the lack of warning causes injury to the patient, he or she may have a marketing defect claim against the medical device manufacturer, product testing laboratory, sales representative, doctor, or hospital.